-Strain Echocardiography to Pbkp_redict Postoperative Atrial Fibrillation
+Strain Echocardiography to Predict Postoperative Atrial Fibrillation

 Abstract:

 Postoperative atrial fibrillation (POAF) complicates 15% to 40% of cardiovascular surgeries.
 Its incidence progressively increases with aging, reaching 50% in octogenarians.
 This arrhythmia is usually transient but it increases the risk of embolic stroke, prolonged hospital stay, and cardiovascular mortality.
-Though many pathophysiological mechanisms are known, POAF pbkp_rediction is still a hot topic of discussion.
-Doppler echocardiogram and, lately, strain echocardiography have shown significant capacity to pbkp_redict POAF.
-Alterations in oxidative stress, calcium handling, mitochondrial dysfunction, inflammation, fibrosis, and tissue aging are among the mechanisms that pbkp_redispose patients to the perfect “atrial storm”.
+Though many pathophysiological mechanisms are known, POAF prediction is still a hot topic of discussion.
+Doppler echocardiogram and, lately, strain echocardiography have shown significant capacity to predict POAF.
+Alterations in oxidative stress, calcium handling, mitochondrial dysfunction, inflammation, fibrosis, and tissue aging are among the mechanisms that predispose patients to the perfect “atrial storm”.
 Manifestations of these mechanisms have been related to enlarged atria and impaired function, which can be detected prior to surgery.
-Specific alterations in the atrial reservoir and pump function, as well as atrial dyssynchrony determined by echocardiographic atrial strain, can pbkp_redict POAF and help to shed light on which patients could benefit from preventive therapy.
+Specific alterations in the atrial reservoir and pump function, as well as atrial dyssynchrony determined by echocardiographic atrial strain, can predict POAF and help to shed light on which patients could benefit from preventive therapy.

 Año de publicación: